Zarkrosh/ctf-writeups/2020-FwordCTF/README.md

 Archivos: <a href="challs/osint/Villages.zip">Villages.zip</a>

-**Descripción**
-We have found a flash memory in the crime scene, and it contains 3 images of different villages.
+> We have found a flash memory in the crime scene, and it contains 3 images of different villages.
 So, the criminal may be hiding in one of these villages!
 Can you locate them?
-Flag Format: FwordCTF{}
+> Flag Format: FwordCTF{}
-* Separate between the villages names using underscores ( _ ).
+> * Separate between the villages names using underscores ( _ ).
-* All the villages names are in lowercase letters.
+> * All the villages names are in lowercase letters.
-* There is no symbols in the villages names.
+> * There is no symbols in the villages names.

-**Solución**
 La primera imagen sale tras unas cuantas fotos similares en la búsqueda por imágenes de Yandex.
 Se trata de un hotel famoso en Llanfairpwllgwyngyll, Gales.

 <p align="center">